SamanthaClarke1/poker-hands/README.md

 Straight Flush (9H, 8H, 7H, 6H, 5H) = 909
 ```

-Why the highest card when you could (for straights etc) use the lowest one?
+Why the lowest card when you could use the highest one?
 No reason!
 It doesn't effect anything, just has to be consistent!

-Now, I will note that this could be made more efficient by only returning the initial rank, and only grabbing more ranks if they tie, etc.

 **However** this is still stupidly quick, easier to test, less algorithmically complex, and is more generally applicable (outside of this challenge).